KINSC by the Numbers: 2021

 Environmental Studies Interdisciplinary Major and Minor

 The Environmental Studies Interdisciplinary Major and Minor aims to cultivate in students the capacity to identify and confront key environmental issues through a blend of multiple disciplines, encompassing historical, cultural, economic, political, scientific and ethical modes of inquiry.

 Health Studies Multidisciplinary Minor

 The goal of the Health Studies Multidisciplinary Minor is to give greater context to the issues facing health professionals on local, national, and global scales.
 The structure of this program is intentionally multidisciplinary, bringing scientists together with social science and humanities professors to guide students through the political, cultural and ethical questions that relate to health issues worldwide.

-The Minor in Neuroscience is designed to allow students with any major to pursue interests in behavior and the nervous system across disciplines.
+The Interdisciplinary Major and Minor in Neuroscience allow students to study the nervous system across disciplines, including cognitive, behavioral/systems, and cellular/molecular modes of inquiry.
 Students should consult with any member of the advisory committee in order to declare the major or minor.

 Scientific Computing Concentration